Althro/Tales-Retold-of-Neon-Nights/README.md

 - _YOU_ for reading this.
 - Annakins, Astro & TheSpaniard for testing.
+- Webmetz for the name "Tales Retold of Neon Nights".
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - My amazing Patreons.

 ## Contact

-Whilst I am available primarily on my server and the [Wabbajack Discord](https://discord.gg/wabbajack), please check the [issues](https://github.com/Althro/Tales-of-the-Neon-Nights/issues) tab on github first if you have any issues.
+Whilst I am available primarily on my server and the [Wabbajack Discord](https://discord.gg/wabbajack), please check the [issues](https://github.com/Althro/Tales-Retold-of-Neon-Nights/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.

-You are welcome to [contribute](https://github.com/Althro/Tales-of-the-Neon-Nights/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/Althro/Tales-of-the-Neon-Nights/blob/main/Changelog.md) before you do.
+You are welcome to [contribute](https://github.com/Althro/Tales-Retold-of-Neon-Nights/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/Althro/Tales-Retold-of-Neon-Nights/blob/main/Changelog.md) before you do.